kerstin-w/Travel-Africa/TESTING.md

 Some *"Due to their dynamic nature, CSS variables are currently not statically checked"* warnings were generated.
 These warnings are related to the global variables declared at the top of [style.css](static/css/style.css).
 The warnings are generated because the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) does not currently support CSS global variable declaration, and are not considered to be an issue.
 Some additional *"vendor extension"* warnings were also generated.
-These warnings are not considered to be an issue since the vendor extensions are to enable correct display of various elements in different browsers.
+These warnings are not considered to be an issue since the vendor extensions are to enable the correct display of various elements in different browsers.
 *Imported style sheets are not checked in direct input and file upload modes* warnings were generated.
-Theses warnings are related to the Google Fonts and are not considered to be an issue, but just an information that imported style sheets cannot be validated.
+These warnings are related to the Google Fonts and are not considered to be an issue, but just information that imported style sheets cannot be validated.
 One error was generated using `clipath: circle()` without any values.
 I corrected this error and afterwards no errors were generated.

 <details>